WebOrigami/docs/content/language/index.md

 	<img class="screenshot" src="/assets/illustrations/comic.png" alt="Comic panel with the text ‘Intro to Origami’ with a bright explosion behind it in the style of classic comic book covers">
 </a>

-You can read about the basics of Origami in [Hello, world](hello.html) »

 Create a basic blog in Origami in the [hands-on tutorial](tutorial.html) »

+You can read about the basics of Origami [expressions](expressions.html) »

 Try Origami in the command line using the [Origami CLI](/cli) »